floragunncom/search-guard-docs/ldap.md

 userbase: 'ou=people,dc=example,dc=com'
 ```

-If the query was successful, Search Guard retrieves username from the LDAP entry.
-You can specify which attribute from the LDAP entry Search Guard should use as username:
+If the query was successful, Search Guard retrieves the username from the LDAP entry.
+You can specify which attribute from the LDAP entry Search Guard should use as the username:

 ```
 username_attribute: uid